fiugd/blog/docs/_includes/fiug-intro.md

 <p></p>

-Now, here's the simple answer: fiug is an attempt to shorcut all that (and more)!
+Now, here's the simple answer: fiug is an attempt to shortcut all that (and more)!

 There are other tools that do something similar, but I found them lacking.
 So I began working on an alternative.